 University of California, Berkeley

-Annette M. Kim, Ph.D. is Associate Professor of Public Policy at the Sol Price School of Public Policy.
-She is also Director of SLAB, the newly formed spatial analysis laboratory at Price that advances the visualization of the social sciences for public service through both teaching and research.
+Annette M. Kim, Ph.D., is Associate Professor at the Sol Price School of Public Policy.
+She is also the Director of SLAB, the newly formed spatial analysis laboratory at Price that advances the visualization of the social sciences for public service through teaching, research, and public engagement.